WHAT TO WATCH: Football, then ice dancing on big day for NBC

 Erin Jackson is a favorite in the 500 meters, although she nearly missed out on competing.
 She slipped at the U.S. trials in this event and didn’t make the team, but Brittany Bowe gave up her spot in the 500.
 Bowe ended up in the event anyway because the U.S. received a third quota spot.

 The 500 is supposed to start just before 9 a.m.
 NBC plans to carry it live, with an encore presentation after the Super Bowl.
-USA Network will also have coverage of it sometime between 6-8:15 p.m.
+USA Network will also have coverage of it at 7:30 p.m.

 BOBSLED